Changfeng1992/SiFei/index.md

 ### About me:

-Now I am a Postdoc at [BICMR](https://bicmr.pku.edu.cn/).
+From oct 2024, I will work at [school of math and statistics at Xi'an Jiaotong university](https://math.xjtu.edu.cn/) as assistant professor.
 Before I was a Phd student at [SCMS](http://www.scms.fudan.edu.cn/), Fudan University under supervision Prof. [Meng Chen](https://faculty.fudan.edu.cn/chenmeng/zh_CN/index.htm) and Prof. [Zhiyuan Li](https://faculty.fudan.edu.cn/zhiyuanli/zh_CN/index.htm).
+Then I was a Postdoc at [BICMR](https://bicmr.pku.edu.cn/).

 Research Interest: algebraic geometry and related topics.
 Currently I work on some explicit compactifications of moduli spaces and their birational geometry, also  cohomology and cycle theory on these  moduli spaces.